xprilion/genai-poems/README.md

-# docker-python-http-dump-example
+# genai-poems
-A sample docker application written in python that simply dumps the HTTP request header.
+A sample Cloud Run hosted application displaying how to use Google Cloud Gen AI with Python + Flask